userdocs/astro-starlight/src/content/docs/glossary/buildjet.md

 hide_title: true
 ---

-A paid for alternative to self hosted runners that allow for native arm runners as well as increased cores for faster build times.
+🔵 A paid for alternative to self hosted runners that allow for native arm runners as well as increased cores for faster build times.

+🟢 Follow link for full Glossary entry

 ---